oliver021/pipe-maker/README.md

 > Note: Note that you are using functions in this pipeline without the next argument, an example of an auto continuous pipeline

+### Async Pipeline Support

+Not everything is synchronous and linear in Javascript, so it can come to us asynchronously certain information through events, service responses and etc, for that, a special type of pipeline is implemented, which works with asynchronous agents (pipes) where each process waits for its predecessor to be executed.

 ## Run tests

 You can run the many tests included in this repo, then you must clone this repo and install dependencies.